- Who we are ?

-If you contact our Customer Support team via our Feedback Page, we will receive your email address, and may track your IP address as well as the information you send to us to help resolve your query.
+If you contact our Customer Support team via our Contact US Page in the App, we will receive your email address, and may track your IP address as well as the information you send to us to help resolve your query.
 We will keep records of our communications with you, including any complaints that we receive from you about other users (and from other users about you) for 6 years after deletion of your account.

 Does Quack use my personal data for any other purpose?

-We may use your personal data to resolve disputes, troubleshoot problems and enforce our Terms of Service.
+We may use your personal data to resolve disputes, troubleshoot problems and enforce our Terms & Conditions.

 From time to time we may run surveys for research purposes and we may contact you to find out if you would like to take part.
 Such surveys are optional and more information will be provided at the point of contact.
 We may also contact you for feedback purposes.
-If you do not wish to be contacted to take part in a survey, please contact our Customer Support Team at our Feedback Page.
+If you do not wish to be contacted to take part in a survey, please contact our Customer Support Team at our Contact Us Page in the App.